Single-cell transcriptomics: Dimensionality reduction

-Dimensionality reduction algorithms such as Principal component analysis (PCA) and t-SNE can be used to simplify data for visualisation and pattern detection by transforming cells from a high to a lower dimensional space.
+Dimensionality reduction algorithms such as Principal component analysis (PCA), t-SNE and UMAP can be used to simplify data for visualisation and pattern detection by transforming cells from a high to a lower dimensional space.
 The result of this method produces graphs with each cell as a point in a 2-D or 3-D space.
 Dimensionality reduction is frequently used before clustering as cells in high dimensions can wrongly appear to be close due to distance metrics behaving non-intuitively.

 Principal component analysis

 The most frequently used technique is PCA, which identifies the directions of largest variance principal components and transforms the data so that the first principal component has the largest possible variance, and successive principle components in turn each have the highest variance possible while remaining orthogonal to the preceding components.
 The contribution each gene makes to each component is used to infer which genes are contributing the most to variance in the population and are involved in differentiating different subpopulations.